Case Study: Mill vs sbt

 reports timings to the nearest second, so that is the number used in this comparison.

-The Mill build benchmarks for Gatling is generally much snappier than the Cold SBT
+The Mill build benchmarks for Gatling is generally much snappier than the Cold sbt

 benchmark,

-and comparable to that Hot SBT
+and comparable to that Hot sbt

 benchmark.
 Mill is marginally faster in the